-- An estimate of what portions of the project are acquisition, renovation, and new construction and the life expectancy of the facility/major components; - Measures of size and scope including square footage and applicable measures encompassing the capacity of a facility (e.g. number of classrooms, number of beds, gallons, etc.), and methods or sources used to determine the proposed scope; - The overall function and intended use of the project, including an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office); and - Information regarding any expected impact on operating and maintenance costs (or savings) or required increases to nongeneral fund revenue sources (such as increases to student fees related to projects at institutions of higher education).
+- An estimate of what portions of the project are acquisition, renovation, and new construction and the life expectancy of the facility/major components; - Measures of size and scope including square footage and applicable measures encompassing the capacity of a facility (e.g. number of classrooms, number of beds, gallons, etc.), and methods or sources used to determine the proposed scope; - The overall function and intended use of the project, including an estimate of the general programmatic allocation of space (e.g. 40 percent classroom, 40 percent laboratory, and 20 percent office); - Information regarding any expected impact on operating and maintenance costs (or savings) or required increases to nongeneral fund revenue sources (such as increases to student fees related to projects at institutions of higher education); and - Information on unique site conditions, including identifying freeboard requirements of the applicable floodplain standards that may require elevating or flood proofing the structure, and known soil conditions such as karst or low bearing capacity that may require special foundations.